Skip to main content

 Can BV go away on its own?

-While mild cases may resolve without treatment, BV often requires antibiotics for complete resolution.
+While mild cases may resolve without treatment, BV often requires a course of treatment for complete resolution.
 Untreated BV can increase risk of sexually transmitted infections and complications during pregnancy.
-Professional evaluation and treatment are recommended.
+Professional evaluation is recommended.

 Is bacterial vaginosis a sexually transmitted infection?